A Soul Detective survey of some of the lesser known sides cut by the man Sam Phillips called “The greatest Rock & Roll guitar player around.”

 Roland Janes had gotten his start in Memphis around the same time.
 “Jack [Clements] and Slim [Wallace] were building a little studio in Slim’s garage on Fernwood Street,” Janes told David Less, “Jack said, ‘Oh, you play guitar huh?’ and I said, ‘Well, yeah, I’m… somewhat.’ and he said, ‘Well bring your guitar in and let me hear ya play somethin.’
 So I did, and we played around a while and he said, ‘We’re trying to get together to cut this little record on this guy named Billy Riley.
 You think you might be interested in helpin’ us on that?’ of course I jumped at the chance…” When Clements brought the tapes to Sam Phillips at Sun he hired him on the spot, promptly signed Billy Lee Riley, and released Trouble Bound on Sun in May of 1956.
 Janes would soon become Phillips’ go-to session guitarist, playing on earth-shattering records like Riley’s Flyin’ Saucers Rock & Roll and The Killer’s Whole Lot Of Shakin’ Going On.

 Eddie Bond showed up at Slim’s garage shortly after that, and brought Little Travis with him.
 In what may have been Scotty Moore’s first project with the label, they would cut two sides on the young Wammack that he had written himself.
 Released as Fernwood 103 in September of 1957, both Rock & Roll Blues and I’m Leavin’ Today are just cookin’ records that still hold up today.
 With Bond’s Stompers (with Reggie Young on guitar, Smokey Joe Baugh on piano, Stan Kesler on bass and Johnny Fine on drums) on board, this kid had it goin’ on!
-Bond would take Travis over to Union Avenue for a session at Sun a few months later to cut I’m Gonna Rock (written by Eddie himself), but for one reason or another it wasn’t released at the time.
-That’s Stan Kesler handling the bass duties once again, and Jimmy Van Eaton on the drums, but there seems to be some confusion as to who’s playing that ‘killer’ piano… detectives?.
+A session cut at Sun a few months later resulted in an unreleased track commonly attributed to Travis called I’m Gonna Rock, but, as Travis told us himself recently, that’s not him…

 In addition to his studio guitar duties at Sun, Roland Janes had been out there performing with both Jerry Lee’s band and Billy Riley’s Little Green Men for a few years.
 After Ray Harris split to form Hi Records (with the aforementioned Cantrell and Quinton Claunch) in 1957, and Sam Phillips fired Jack Clement and Bill Justis in early 1959, things at 706 Union Avenue were not the same.
 Adopting the more user-friendly surname ‘James’, Roland would produce a session on himself at Sun that February.
 Although most of that material remained unreleased for decades, the way cool Guitarville (featuring Martin Willis and the rest of the Green Men), was released on Sam’s brother’s label, Judd, in May… kinda makes you wanna surf down Madison Avenue, don’t it?